-Due to COVID and the approaching Minnesota winter, we’ve decided to change our check-in process quite drastically.
-We are still an Urgent Care clinic, so you’ll need to stop by to check in for the day – we don’t make appointments in advance for most visits; however, we have partnered with an online check-in system so you can get yourself checked in from the warmth of your car!
-Please take one card per pet from the entrance upon arrival, and follow the instructions to check in – this card guarantees your visit for the day.
-There are cards for preventative care and other cards for illness/injury care.
+Due to COVID and the extremes in Minnesota weather, we’ve decided to change our check-in process quite drastically.
+We are still an Urgent Care clinic, so you’ll need to stop by to check in for the day – we don’t make appointments in advance for most visits; however, we have partnered with an online check-in system so you can get yourself checked in from your car!
+Please take one ticket per pet from the entrance upon arrival, and follow the instructions to check in – this ticket guarantees your visit for the day.
+The green tickets are for preventative care and the red tickets are for illness/injury care.
 Please be sure to select the appropriate type.
 If you chose the wrong provider, we may not be able to accommodate your visit.
-The check-in code changes daily, so you’ll need to grab a new card for each visit.
+The check-in code changes daily, so you’ll need to grab a new ticket for each visit.
 Check-ins made with an old code, or that are not done before the online check-in closes at 5:000pm will not be honored.

-If you need help, don’t have a smart phone, or can’t check in online, no worries!
-Grab a card anyways and check in at our kiosk at 11:00.
-Each card has a code to mark the visit as guaranteed for that day whether the check-in is done on your smartphone at 10:00 am or on our kiosk at 11:00.
+If you need help checking in, don’t have a smart phone, or can’t check in online, no worries!
+Grab a ticket anyways and check in with our receptionists or at our kiosk at 11:00.
+Each ticket has a code to mark the visit as guaranteed for that day whether the check-in is done on your smartphone at 10:00 am or with our staff at 11:00.

-What if there are no check-in cards left?
+What if there are no green or red check-in tickets left?

 Unlike a 24-hour emergency center, we do close at night.
-That means there is a limit to the number of patients that we can see in a day, and a limited number of corresponding check-in cards.
+That means there is a limit to the number of patients that we can see in a day, and a limited number of corresponding check-in tickets.
 We’re open until 9:00 pm, but its not uncommon for us to reach capacity right away in the morning.
 We always recommend coming early if you’d like a guaranteed spot for the day.
 We do also have a “non-guaranteed waitlist” option available.
+The yellow tickets discuss the waitlist and give information on area clinics for urgent illness/injury needs.
 If someone cancels, or we finish earlier than anticipated, we will pull patients off the waitlist to see at the end of the night.
 If we are full and your pet needs care, we strongly recommend contacting a 24-hour emergency center or another veterinary clinic.

 When will I be seen?
 Why does my spot in line keep changing?